hansroh/skitai/README.rst

     return "Client %s Said: %s" % (client_id, message)

-In this case, first 3 args (message, client_id, room_id) are essential.
+In this case, first 2 args (message, room_id) are essential.

 For sending message to specific client_id,